Quick

 When

-people ask what sort of book it is, I usually tell them if I knew that
+ask what sort of book it is, I usually tell them if I knew that

 I’d be much closer to finishing it.
-I suppose it’s best described as a
+I suppose it’s best

-travel book, with elements of cultural history, autobiography, and
+travel book, with elements of cultural history, autobiography,

 maybe even fiction.
-My research was supported by the one-year Rex Nettleford Fellowship in
+My research was supported by the one-year Rex Nettleford Fellowship

 Cultural